 Andrea’s Story Archive

 Born in Lisbon, Portugal, Sonia grew up in New Jersey’s Ironbound-Newark community where a vibrant Portuguese immigrant enclave exists.
-Sonia’s passion for Portugal and its food and wine, eventually led her to Catavino.
-Her past writing experience includes: Life Editor at The Jersey Journal newspaper; Magazine Editor at Gateway Guide and Jersey City Magazine; Associate Editor at Event Marketer magazine.
-Currently, Sonia is the Director of Communications at Grand Central Marketing.
+Sonia’s passion for Portugal and its food and wine eventually led her to Catavino.
+Currently focused on creative writing, Sonia spent several years in newspapers, magazines and public relations.
 At home, she is dedicated to recreating family recipes and experimenting with Portuguese wine pairings.
 Her very personal, long-term goal is to continue finding ways to help promote Portugal’s Beira Baixa region, its gastronomy and wine.
 It is the region where Bemposta do Campo is located.
 The sleepy, rural village where Sonia spent summers playing as her grandparents farmed and produced their homemade foods—including wine.

 Sonia’s Story Archive